Solutions-Nitriques/save_and_return/README.markdown

 ### SPECS ###

-- Adds to button to the edit and new page of sections:
+- Adds two buttons to the edit and new pages of sections:
 	- Save and return
 	- Save and new
 - Compatible with the *Limit Section Entries* extension